 All of this stuff keeps building up inside the mattress, giving plenty of food for bacteria and, sometimes, dust mites.

-Freshening up a mattress and getting rid of all of that stuff inside can help users remain healthier and sleep better (by reducing allergic reactions, for example).
+Freshening up a mattress and getting rid of all of that stuff inside can help users remain healthier and sleep better.

 How do you freshen up a smelly mattress?